Furniture Fair coming to Green Tree Mall

 Sears was one of the anchor stores at Green Tree Mall.
 It was built in 1966, with the intention of the mall opening later.
 The mall opened in 1968.

-A building permit for non-structural demo was applied for at the location on Aug.
+A building permit for non-structural demolition was applied for at the location on Aug.
 22. The town granted it on Aug.
 30.

-New tenants have been moving into to the mall, and its surrounding properties, within the past year.
+New tenants have been moving into the mall and its surrounding properties within the past year.

 The Mrs. and Mr. Cotton Candy Fun Zone, Chicago City Pizza, Cozy Cloud and Beyond Vision barbershop all opened within the past 12 months.
 A Little Free Library is also open at the mall along with Royal Couture Treats Boutique.